A Flying Jatt: Reception

 A Flying Jatt received mixed-to-negative reviews, who appreciated cast performance, visual effects, music direction and action sequences, but criticised for script, narration, pace, inconsistent tone, clichès and direction.
 On review aggregator website Rotten Tomatoes, A Flying Jatt has an approval rating of 43% on the basis of 7 reviews with an average rating of 4.8 out of 10.

 Srijana Mitra Das from The Times of India gave the film 3.5 out of 5 stars and stated, "Tiger does a neat job as Aman, shivering superhero who fights crime but also buys 'do kilo lauki' on the way home".

 Firstpost said, "The film's comedy, occasional inventiveness and aura of innocence are what make it effective in its own way, despite the lack of depth.
 D'souza had displayed his natural wit even in his first film F.A.L.T.U. in 2011.
 A Flying Jatt could have been so much better than what it is, if he had not kept one eye fixed Westward for inspiration.
 This one is perhaps best suited to the very very young."

 Sarita Tanwar from Daily News and Analysis gave the film 2 out of 5 stars and said, "You'll need superhero levels of patience to watch this".

 Anupama Chopra from the Hindustan Times gave the film 1.5 stars out of 5, and said "The first half of A Flying Jatt has moments of fun – I loved that despite being a superhero he has a fear of heights, so he flies very close to the ground.
 But post-interval, laughter takes a back seat."

 HuffPost critic Suprateek Chatterjee asked the question, "Why does this even exist?" and stated, "Remo D'Souza's superhero flick is a symbol of Bollywood's laziness and creative bankruptcy".

 Soundtrack

-Graphic novel
+Graphic novel and game

 A Flying Jatt has been made into a graphic novel by Thought Bubbles Studio Planet.
 The story continues where the film ends.

+A mobile video game based on the film was released as a tie-in during its release as well, it was developed by Hungama Gameshastra Pvt.
+Ltd. (a joint venture of Hungama and Gameshastra).